 Because state law prohibits any restrictions on use of rental property for family child care, a landlord may not limit the hours that care is provided; the provider is free to decide whether or not to offer evening or weekend care.
 Program flexibility and small group size are just some of the factors that parents look for in family child care.

 Landlords are sometimes concerned about increased costs from the use of utilities, water, power, or additional garbage generated by the family child care home.
 In fact, the amount of increased energy from a family child care home is likely negligible.
-Providers normally do not bathe the children in their care or wash their clothes, and most do not prepare cooked meals for the children.
+Providers normally do not bathe the children in their care or wash their clothes.
 While the provider is under no legal obligation to cover these added costs, the provider may offer to meet any increased costs or share them with the landlord.
 Many providers learn about and practice water and energy conservation and recycling to demonstrate concern for these issues.

 Landlords may be concerned about additional wear and tear on the home.
-Tenants who are family child care providers have a strong incentive to maintain an attractive and safe environment, both to appeal to families who may place their children in care and because they are subject to unannounced Licensing Board inspections.
+Tenants who are family child care providers have a strong incentive to maintain an attractive and safe environment, both to appeal to families who may place their children in care and because they are subject to unannounced California Child Care Licensing inspections.

 However, no tenant is expected to live in a home without some wear and tear.
 If a tenant pays a security deposit, those funds may be used specifically for repairs beyond normal wear and tear or cleaning, should they be necessary when the tenant moves.
 A landlord may require a reasonable security deposit, but California Civil Code Section 1950.5 limits the amount two months’ rent on an unfurnished home, whether it is called a cleaning deposit or security deposit.